Electrical Safety Services

 The Expert Club is an exclusive safety and savings plan designed to ensure safe and long lasting use of the electrical system in your home.
 Enjoy the peace of mind that comes with knowing that an Expert Electrician will regularly test and inspect your electrical system, identifying problems and preventing hazards before they exist.
 Members receive special benefits, including the following:

-Extended two year Warranty on all work completed and five years on complete service replacement packages.
+Extended two year Warranty on all work completed and five years on complete service replacement packages (with active Expert Club membership).

 Biennial Expert Electrical Safety Report